DanilJPG/nodes_testnets/Nibiru Chain/Raedme.md

 ```

-#### Полезные команды
+#### Useful Commands
 ```
 # проверить блоки
 nibid status 2>&1 | jq ."SyncInfo"."latest_block_height"

-# проверить логи
+# check the logs
 journalctl -u nibid -f -o cat

-# проверить статус
+# check status
 curl localhost:26657/status

-# проверить баланс
+# check the balance
 nibid q bank balances <address>

-# собрать реварды со всех валидаторов, которым делегировали (без комиссии)
+# collect revards from all validators who were delegated (no commission)
 nibid tx distribution withdraw-all-rewards --from <name_wallet> --fees 5000unibi -y

-# собрать реварды c отдельного валидатора или реварды + комиссию со своего валидатора
+# collect the revards from a separate validator or revards + commission from your validator
 nibid tx distribution withdraw-rewards <valoper_address> --from <name_wallet> --fees 5000unibi --commission -y

-# заделегировать себе в стейк еще (так отправляется 1 монетa)
+# to delegate more to the steak (this is how 1 coin is sent)
 nibid tx staking delegate <valoper_address> 1000000unibi --from <name_wallet> --fees 5000unibi -y

-# ределегирование на другого валидатора
+# redeleting to another validator
 nibid tx staking redelegate <src-validator-addr> <dst-validator-addr> 1000000unibi --from <name_wallet> --fees 5000unibi -y
 ```